Find Affordable College Courses

 East Lansing, MI

 Our 2023 rankings named Michigan State University the most popular school in Michigan for human development and family studies students working on their master’s degree.
-Located in the city of East Lansing, Michigan State is a public school with a very large student population.
+Located in the small city of East Lansing, Michigan State is a public school with a very large student population.

 Read More…